Complex Knowledge Base Question Answering: A Survey: Evaluation and Resource

 \paratitle{Leaderboard.} In order to show the latest research progress in these KBQA benchmark datasets, we offer a leaderboard including the top-3 KBQA systems with respect to IR-based methods and SP-based methods.
-To give a fair comparison, the results are selected following two principles: 1) If one dataset has an official leaderboard, we only refer to the public results listed on the leaderboard.
+To give a fair comparison, the results are selected following three principles: 1) If one dataset has an official leaderboard, we only refer to the public results listed on the leaderboard.
 2) otherwise, we select the top-3 results from the published papers accepted formally by conferences or journals before March 2022.
+3) besides, we keep the experimental setup of each dataset consistent with the other datasets.
 Exceptionally, we do not report the results on the QALD series for easy display because they have multiple different versions, and we only report the 3-hop split of MetaQA Vanilla because it is more challenging than 1-hop and 2-hop splits.
-For LC-QuAD~2.0, we select the results reported in Zou~\etal~\cite{Zou-arxiv-2021}, where they produced these two results using the official public codes of respective methods.
+For LC-QuAD~2.0, we select the results reported in Zou~\etal~\cite{Zou-arxiv-2021}, where they reproduced the top 2 and top 3 results using the official public codes of respective methods and obtained the top 1 result by their proposed model.
 We leave the slots blank if there is no sufficient result according to the above principles.
 For more comprehensive evaluation of KBQA methods on all benchmarks, please refer to our companion page.

 \ignore{ For SP-based method, the best performance method on CWQ and WebQSP is~\cite{Lan-ACL-2020}, which defines three expansion actions for each iteration of query graph generation.~\yscomment{Is it still okay to say so as I noticed that there are more advanced work which outperforms this paper a lot. \url{https://zhuanlan.zhihu.com/p/459716829}} Specially, Saha~\cite{Saha-TACL-2019} annotate the gold entities and relations manually and adopt the Neural Program Induction to make the SOTA performance on WebQSP.
 However, such experiment setting is not consistent with other SP-based methods where the gold entities and relations are not known and handled with external linking tools~\yscomment{This sentence is strange, can we paraphrase this?}.
 And the SOTA on MetaQA is ~\cite{Lan-ICDM-2019}, which leverage an incremental sequence matching module to iteratively parse the questions.~\yscomment{MetaQA has different version, is it okay to say that this paper is still the SOTA? \url{https://aclanthology.org/2021.emnlp-main.341.pdf}} For IR-based methods, the SOTA in WebQSP, CWQ and MetaQA is~\cite{He-WSDM-2021}~\yscomment{Do we miss any work as it has been a while since this paper?}, which learn and augments intermediate supervision signals with bidirectional reasoning process.
 However, instead of using heuristic subgraph retrieval method~\cite{Sun-EMNLP-2018}, if combining with a trainable subgraph retriever~(SR)~\cite{Zhang-arxiv-2022}, we can further promote the performance significantly. }